 Commitment and Persistence

 Lindie underscores the necessity of commitment and persistence in language learning.
-Once you reach a certain level of comfort in a language, it’s easy to become complacent.
+Once you reach a certain level of comfort in a language, becoming complacent is easy.
 However, to overcome the Intermediate Plateau, it’s essential to maintain a strong commitment to continuous learning and improvement.
 Even if progress seems slow, persistent effort will yield results over time.

 Realistic Goal Setting